 How does this relate to change?
 The outcome of any change is uncertain.
 When we draw a J-curve it assumes a successful scenario and improvement in performance.
 But in practice, this is not the case.
 Some changes are helpful; others are not (even if they are successful).

 And then, some changes don’t live long enough for us to be able to tell whether they were helpful or not in the first place.
 This introduces quite a lot of uncertainty.

 Bottom line: We don’t like uncertainty.
 No wonder that resistance kicks in.

 The answer: start small

-None of these resistances provide good reasons to petrify an existing process, and cease to introduce improvements to your team or organization.
-However, it’s good to understanding why your team members might resist a change, anticipate all the scenarios and plan accordingly.
+None of these resistances provide good reasons to petrify an existing process and cease to introduce improvements to your team or organization.
+However, it’s good to understand why your team members might resist a change, anticipate all the scenarios and plan accordingly.

 The best first step is to introduce small changes.
 There are two good reasons: First off, it improves the odds of experiencing a successful change and feeding that positive track record.
 Secondly, if the imposed change is a failure, the negative impact is shorter and you can move on quickly.

 Another tactic is to create an environment where changes occur in an evolutionary manner.
 This helps internalize processes and makes change an inherent part of the culture—which is becoming increasingly crucial in a business environment where changes occur faster and faster.
 The pace at which the business world changes grows exponentially, which means it’s essential for individuals, teams, and organizations to be increasingly adaptable over time.
 But that’s another story to tell.